logos-co/roadmap/content/roadmap/vac/dr/consensus/nomos/carnot-2-3rds-vote-aggregation.md

 This research will use the Carnot flexible design to make it collect more than 2/3rd of cryptographic proof of votes cast for a block.

+* write a research log post
+* desciption of the solution

+* spec is part of the RFC roadmap [[roadmap/vac/rfc/rfc/nomos/carnot-vote-2-3rds-vote-aggregation-specification | carnot-vote-2-3rds-vote-aggregation-specification ]]

 ### Risks

 Might slightly increase the protocol overhead.
 But we make sure this overhead is minimal.